aquintero10/API_Masivian/README.md

 API_Masivian can be run either using docker or as a web api.

-The docker version builds and runs the API as a container and also an instance of Redis.
+The docker builds and runs the API as a container and also an instance of Redis.
-It asumes a network called "masivian" exists in the local environment, you can create that network with the following command:
+It asumes a network called "masivian" exists in the local environment, and it's clarified that this docker has build using Linux containers. you can create that network with the following command:

 ```